pallotron/pvmlab/README.md

 Currently `pvmlab shell <client>` does not work with client VMs that are on the private `socket_vmnet` network.
 You need to `pvmlab shell provisioner` first.
 Then `ssh ubuntu@<client private IP>`.
 This needs improvements, probably via ssh tunnels on the `provisioner` VM.

+### Make the system agnostic to the host OS (currently it's MacOS only)
+Right now this project is heavily forced to run on macOS.
+This is because of the `socket_vmnet` service.
+The plan is to make this project more generic, so that it can be used on Linux too.